mrdooz/france2024/content/pages/map.md

 ### St Tropez

-The plan for today is to explore St Tropez with alls it'sshops, art galleries, and historic sites either on foot or by bike.
+The plan for today is to explore St Tropez with all it's shops, art galleries, and historic sites, either on foot or by bike.

 </div>